 Liberty Center Fund - Financed primarily by user charges.
-This fund accounts for the operation of the Liberty Center, an athletic and community center serving the Ellsworth and Box Elder residents.
-Construction of the Liberty Center was completed during the year ended June 30, 2023 and was financed with state and federal appropriations and grants.
+This fund accounts for the operation of the Liberty Center, an athletic and community center serving the residents of Ellsworth Air Force Base and Box Elder.
 This is a major fund.

 Water Project Fund - Financed primarily by user charges.
-This fund accounts for the operation of a regional water facility serving neighboring properties to Ellsworth Air Force Base and the Box Elder Community.
-The water project is currently undergoing feasibility analysis.
-Construction is expected to begin in the next fiscal year and will be funded with state and federal appropriations and loans.
+This fund accounts for the operation of a regional water facility serving the City of Box Elder, Ellsworth Air Force Base, and neighboring properties of Ellsworth Air Force Base.
+The water project is currently undergoing feasibility analysis and preparing for the construction of a clean water transmission system.
+Construction is expected to begin in the next fiscal year and will be funded with federal appropriations.
 This is a major fund.